NotStatilko/tgbox-cli/README.md

 ### Builds

 We provide [**GitHub actions repository**](https://github.com/NotStatilko/tgbox-cli-build/releases) designed specifically to build the `tgbox-cli` executables.
 You\
-can either get your builds there, of consult the **Manual Build** chapter.
+can either get your builds there, or consult the **Manual Build** chapter.

 #### Manual Build